quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/deploy-ml.md

 8. Leave output as `hard-braking` (its default value).

-9. Click `new topic` next to `hard-braking` to create this topic, leaving topic values at their defaults.

-10. Click `Save as Project`.
+9. Click `Save as Project`.
 The code  is now saved to your workspace.

 	!!! tip

 		You can see a list of projects at any time by clicking `Projects` in the left-hand navigation.

-11. Click `Topics` in the left-hand navigation.
-Wait until the topic `hard-braking` has been created.

 ## Upload the model